validexisinfra/awesome-celestia/README.md

 - Integrated with **Telegram alerts** (via CelestiaUltraBot) for validator activity, wallet transactions, bridge performance, and staking events.

 ### X Activities
-> _Stay updated with our latest developments and tools for the Celestia ecosystem._
 -  [Celestia Bridges: A New Era of Scalability & Security](https://x.com/validexis/status/1894354657708786121)
   Discover how Celestia is revolutionizing blockchain scalability with innovative bridge solutions.
 -  [Effortless Validator Management with CelestiaUltraBot](https://x.com/validexis/status/1894654995074592833)